 We use it everyday for various things, but we never think about it.
-Yet if it stops working, we immediately notice.
+Yet if your water heater stops working, we immediately notice.
 Your water heater is essential to your happiness, whether for your 7 AM blistering-hot wake-up shower, your post-work relaxation baths, or letting the dishes soak before you wash them.

 If you lost your hot water, it would be a personal disaster.
 But you’ve had your hot water heater for years and haven’t had any problems.
 In fact, you can’t even remember when you had your water heater installed.

-This starts you thinking: “when should I replace my hot water heater?”
+Knowing when to replace hot water tank isn’t always apparent.
 You know it doesn’t last forever, but you have no idea how long they’re supposed to stick around.

 Your Hot Water Tank Should Be Replaced Every 8-12 Years

 The average lifespan of a hot water tank is between 8-12 years if it’s high-quality, was properly installed, and has been properly taken care of since installation.
 An early sign that tells you it’s time to replace your water heater is if your hot water is only lukewarm.